vfarcic/devops26/manuscript/17-progressive-delivery.md

   Normal  ScalingReplicaSet  69s   deployment-controller Scaled down replica set jx-go-demo-6-77b6455c87 to 0
 ```

-From those events we can see what happened to the Deployment so far.
+From those events, we can see what happened to the Deployment so far.
 The first entry in my output (the one that happened over 6 minutes ago) we can see that it scaled one replica set to `0` and the other to `3`.
 That was the rollout of the new release we created when we used the `Recreate` strategy.
 Everything was shut down before the new release was put in its place.
 That was the cause of downtime.

 Now, with the `RollingUpdate` strategy, we can see that the system was gradually increasing replicas of one ReplicaSet (`jx-go-demo-6-658f88478b`) and decreasing the other (`jx-go-demo-6-77b6455c87`).
 As a result, instead of having "big bang" deployment, the system was gradually replacing the old release with the new one, one replica at the time.
-That means that there was not a single moment without one or the other release available and, during brief period, both were running in parallel.
+That means that there was not a single moment without one or the other release available and, during a brief period, both were running in parallel.

 ![Figure 17-5: The RollingUpdate deployment strategy](images/ch17/rolling-update.png)

 You saw from the output of the loop that the messages switched from the old to the new release.
 In "real world" scenarios, you are likely going to have mixed outputs from both releases.
-For that reason, it is paramount that releases are backwards compatible.
+For that reason, it is paramount that releases are backward compatible.

 Let's take a database as an example.
 If we updated schema before initiating the deployment of the application, we could assume that for some time both releases would use the new schema.
-If the change is not backwards compatible, we could end up in a situation where some requests fail because the old release running in parallel with the new is incapable to operate with the new schema.
-If that was to happen, the result would be similar as if we used the `Recreate` strategy.
+If the change is not backward compatible, we could end up in a situation where some requests fail because the old release running in parallel with the new is incapable of operating with the new schema.
+If that were to happen, the result would be similar as if we used the `Recreate` strategy.
 Some requests would fail.
-Or, even worse, evverything might seem to be working correctly from the end-user point of view, but we would end up with inconsistent data.
+Or, even worse, everything might seem to be working correctly from the end-user point of view, but we would end up with inconsistent data.
 That could be even worse than downtime.

-There are quite a few other things that could go wrong with `RollingUpdates`, but most of them can be resolved by answering positivelly to two important questions.
+There are quite a few other things that could go wrong with `RollingUpdates`, but most of them can be resolved by answering positively to two crucial questions.
 Is our application scalable?
-Are our releases backwards compatible?
-Without scaling (multiple replicas), `RollingUpdate` is impossible and without backwards compatibility we can expect errors caused by serving requests through multiple versions of our software.
+Are our releases backward compatible?
+Without scaling (multiple replicas), `RollingUpdate` is impossible, and without backward compatibility, we can expect errors caused by serving requests through multiple versions of our software.

 So, what did we learn so far?
 Which requirements did we fulfill with the `RollingUpdate` strategy?

 Our application was highly available at all times.
-By running multiple replicas we are safe from downtime that could be caused by one or more of them failing.
-Similarly, by gradually rolling out new releases we are avoiding downtime that we experienced with the `Recreate` strategy.
+By running multiple replicas, we are safe from downtime that could be caused by one or more of them failing.
+Similarly, by gradually rolling out new releases, we are avoiding downtime that we experienced with the `Recreate` strategy.

 Even though we did not use HorizontalPodAutoscaler (HPA) in our example, we should add it our solution.
 With it, we can make our application scale up and down to meet the changes in traffic.
 The effect would be similar as if we'd use serverless deployments (e.g., with Knative).
 Still, since HPA does not scale to zero replicas, it would be even more responsive given that there would be no response delay while the system is going from nothing to something (from zero replicas to whatever is needed).
 On the other hand, this approach comes at a higher cost.
 We'd have to run at least one replica even if our application is receiving no traffic.
-Also, some might argue that setting up HPA might be more complex given that Knative comes with some sensible scaling defaults.
+Also, some might argue that setting up HPA might be more complicated given that Knative comes with some sensible scaling defaults.
 That might or might not be an issue, depending on the knowledge one has with deployments and Kubernetes in general.
-While with Knative HPA and quite a few other resources are implied, with Deployments and the `RollingUpdate` strategy we do need to define it ourselves.
+While with Knative HPA and quite a few other resources are implied, with Deployments and the `RollingUpdate` strategy, we do need to define it ourselves.
 We can say that Knative is more developer-friendly given its simpler syntax and that there is less need to change the defaults.

 The only two requirements left to explore are progressive rollout and rollback.

 Just as with serverless deployments, `RollingUpdate` kind of works.
-As you already saw, it does roll out replicas of the new release progressivelly, one or more at the time.
-However, the best we can do is make it stop the progress based on health checks which are very limiting.
+As you already saw, it does roll out replicas of the new release progressively, one or more at the time.
+However, the best we can do is make it stop the progress based on very limiting health checks.
 We can do much better on this front and later we'll see how.

 Rollback feature does not exist with the `RollingUpdate` strategy.
-It's true that it can stop rolling forward and that, in some cases, we might end up with only one non-funcional replica of the new release.
-From user's perspective, that might seem like only the old release is running.
-But there is no guarantee for such behavior given that in many occassions a problem might be detected only after the second, third, or some other replica is rolled out.
-Automated rollbacks are the only requirement that wasn't fullfilled by any of the deployment strategies we employed so far.
-Bear in mind that, just as before, by automated rollback I'm referring to what deployments offer us, and that I'm excluding situations in which you would do them inside your Jenkins X pipelines.
+It can, however, stop rolling forward and that, in some cases, we might end up with only one non-functional replica of the new release.
+From the user's perspective, that might seem like only the old release is running.
+But there is no guarantee for such behavior given that in many occasions a problem might be detected after the second, third, or some other replica is rolled out.
+Automated rollbacks are the only requirement that wasn't fulfilled by any of the deployment strategies we employed so far.
+Bear in mind that, just as before, by automated rollback, I'm referring to what deployments offer us.
+I'm excluding situations in which you would do them inside your Jenkins X pipelines.
 Anything can be rolled back with a few tests and scripts executed if they fail, but that's not our current goal.

 So, what did we conclude?
-Do rolling updates fullfull all our requirements?
+Do rolling updates fulfill all our requirements?
 Just as with other deployment strategies, the answer is still "no".
-Yet, `RollingUpdate` is much better than what we experienced with the `Recreate` strategy.
+Still, `RollingUpdate` is much better than what we experienced with the `Recreate` strategy.
 Rolling updates provide **high-availability** and **responsiveness**.
-They are getting us **half-way towards progressive rollouts** and they are **more or less cost effective**.
-The major drawback is the **lack automated rollabacks**.
+They are getting us **half-way towards progressive rollouts**, and they are **more or less cost-effective**.
+The major drawback is the **lack of automated rollbacks**.

 The summary of the fulfillment of our requirements for the `RollingUpdate` deployment strategy is as follows.